Getting healthy goodness into the family can come from so many different kinds of food, that it can be confusing to try and keep up.

 For the pet owners among us, that is especially true – not least since dogs have so many different dietary needs than we human beings.

-A responsible dog owner always does the research before introducing new food to their pet’s eating habits.
+A responsible dog owner always researches introducing new food to their pet’s eating habits.
 And with that being so, can dogs eat yogurt?
 What are the pros and cons?
 Let’s find out.

 Is yogurt good for dogs?

-It’s good to always double check if what benefits us benefits our canine companions, but also to check those foods we as human being have added extra things to enhance their flavour or make food last longer.
+It’s good to always double-check if what benefits us benefits our canine companions, but also to check those foods we as human beings have added extra things to enhance their flavor or make food last longer.

 These are often the parts of food that pose the biggest risk for dogs and other pets – the additives that they’d not come across in the natural world.